-- 7 (1) An applicant for an elevating device contractor's licence, or a renewal of an elevating device contractor's licence, must provide all of the following: - (a) a list of the elevating devices that are or will be maintained by the applicant under mandatory maintenance program contracts; - (b) identification of the frequency of mandatory maintenance of each listed elevating device; - (c) a list of all certified elevating device mechanics and mechanics-in-training who are employed by the applicant. - (2) Section 6 (a) of the Safety Standards General Regulation does not apply to an applicant for an elevating device contractor's licence.
+- 7 (1) An applicant for an elevating device contractor's licence, or a renewal of an elevating device contractor's licence, must provide all of the following: - (a) a list of the elevating devices that are or will be maintained by the applicant under mandatory maintenance program contracts; - (b) identification of the frequency of mandatory maintenance of each listed elevating device. - (2) Section 6 (a) of the Safety Standards General Regulation does not apply to an applicant for an elevating device contractor's licence. [en.

-[en.
 B.C.
 Reg.
 239/2014, s.
-8; am.
-B.C.
-Reg.
-184/2019, App.
-2, s.
-6.]
+8.]